umass-compsci-220/umass-compsci-220.github.io/materials/homework/lists-and-closures.md

 ### `keepTrendMiddles`

-Take in a list of numbers and return a list of numbers keeping only those numbers from the original list for which the number and both of its adjacent values return true if applied to `allSatisfy: (prev: number, curr: numer, next: number) => boolean`.
+Take in a list of numbers and return a list of numbers keeping only those numbers from the original list for which the number and both of its adjacent values return true if applied to `allSatisfy: (prev: number, curr: numer, next: number) => boolean` in the same order.

 ### `keepLocalMaxima`

-Take a list of numbers and return a list of numbers where only the local maxima from the original list are included.
+Take a list of numbers and return a list of numbers where only the local maxima from the original list are included in the same order.
 A local maxima is a number that is preceded and succedeed with a smaller number in the list.

 ### `keepLocalMinima`

-Take a list of numbers and return a list of numbers where only the local minima from the original list are included.
+Take a list of numbers and return a list of numbers where only the local minima from the original list are included in the same order.
 A local minima is a number that is preceded and succedeed with a larger number in the list.

 ### `keepLocalMinimaAndMaxima`

-Take a list of numbers and return a list of numbers where only the local minima and maxima from the original list are included.
+Take a list of numbers and return a list of numbers where only the local minima and maxima from the original list are included in the same order.

 #### Note: For the above three functions you must use `keepTrendMiddles`.
 Reduce code duplication among them.